15 All-Time Best Shows About Doctors

 General Hospital (1963–present)

 One of the greatest hospital shows of all time has to go to the longest-running soap opera in history.
 Chances are, at some point in your life, you’ve caught at least a few episodes of General Hospital, even if that was at your Grandma’s house.
-It’s been running since 1963, and you can still catch it on ABC and Hulu.
 Set in the fictional Port Charles General Hospital, you’ll find binge-worthy intrigue and romance in a series that’s managed to stay relevant and afloat for almost 60 years.

 St. Elsewhere (1982–1988)

 Journey back in time and marvel at a young Denzel Washington in this ’80s show.
 Before he was a Hollywood superstar, Washington played a doctor at the woebegone Boston hospital St. Eligius, nicknamed St. Elsewhere for its less-than-stellar reputation.
 Its halls fill with gritty drama and the innovative realism that came to mark later prestige shows.

 Frances O’Connor plays the end-of-life doctor whose mother and suffering patients are ready to die.
 This Australian doctor show manages to make tough topics both humorous and heartfelt in its depictions of the hard stuff.
 Harriet Walter gives a striking performance as the mom, Edie, who has to start over in an assisted living community after she survives a suicide attempt.
 The show also includes a sensitive storyline that focuses on a teenager going through gender transition.
 You’ll find yourself both moved and inspired.

 This show is not available on streaming services.